Setting Up Your Own Online Business

 This is potentially the greatest obstacle facing both aspiring entrepreneurs and established businesses, but the solution is surprisingly simple.
 A Content Management System (CMS) is a "back-end" website which is used to create and manage content on the "front-end" website - your online shop.

-The site itself is generated for you by the CMS, allowing you to alter all aspects of the graphic design, the page structure and the page content itself without any prior knowledge.
+The site itself is generated for you by the CMS, allowing you to alter all aspects of the design, the page structure and the page content itself without any prior knowledge.
 Sections of HTML code, the building blocks of all web pages, are created automatically by selecting from menus and using Microsoft Word-based editors.
 Images, movies and various other media files can be uploaded and inserted into any page.

 Bluepark's ecommerce software is somewhat unique in that it combines all of the functionality of a CMS with the specialist features of a shopping cart system.
 As well as creating pages, blog posts and interactive forms, it is possible to manage a vast product catalogue along with stock levels, shipping costs and discount schemes.
-The product database is fully searchable and compatible with shopping channels such as Google Base.
+The product database is fully searchable and compatible with shopping channels such as Google Shopping and eBay.

-Search Engine Optimisation (SEO) is an essential consideration if you're building an online shop, which is why Bluepark's software automatically takes all steps possible to maximise your online presence with the "big 3" search engines, namely: Google, Bing and Yahoo!
+Search Engine Optimisation (SEO) is an essential consideration if you're building an online shop, which is why Bluepark's software automatically takes all steps possible to maximise your online presence with the "big 3" search engines, namely Google, Bing and Yahoo!

 Further Reading: Search Engine Optimisation